tamagui/tamagui/next.md

 v3

+  - remove as much of `// TODO: remove this in the future when react native a11y API is removed` as possible
   - light-dark()
     - this is an official css thing so would be easy-ish to implement
   - run over components and review for removing some assumptions about `size`